KiwiKid/baileys-hammer/README.md

-match-mula is an application for tracking seasonal fines for a sports team, it can be self-hosted via docker and includes configuration for a fly.io deployment
+baileys-hammer is an application for tracking seasonal fines for a sports team, it can be self-hosted via docker and includes configuration for a fly.io deployment